 On television, Miller had a memorable multi-episode arc on “Dexter,” and shared a Screen Actors Guild Award nomination as a member of the show’s 2010 cast.
-He also starred for two seasons in the title role “Eli Stone.”
-His other television work includes the miniseries “Dead Man’s Walk,” based on the Larry McMurtry novel, such BBC projects as the four-part adaptation of Jane Austen’s “Emma,” the miniseries “Canterbury Tales,” and the telefilm “Byron,” and the Emmy Award-nominated “Endgame.”
+Also, he starred for two seasons in the title role “Eli Stone.”
+His other television work includes the miniseries “Dead Man’s Walk,” based on the Larry McMurtry novel, such BBC projects as the four-part adaptation of Jane Austen’s “Emma,” the miniseries “Canterbury Tales,” the telefilm “Byron,” and the Emmy Award-nominated “Endgame.”

 Miller made his Broadway debut in 2009 in “After Miss Julie,” opposite Sienna Miller.
-His theatre work also includes the West End productions of “Someone Who’ll Watch over Me,” “Feston” and “The Play What I Wrote.”
+His additional theater work includes the West End productions of “Someone Who’ll Watch over Me,” “Feston” and “The Play What I Wrote.”